hanscat/CS4501/Readme.md

 ## Web Application for CS 4501: college P2P Used Car Sale/Trade

+## Project 5 Timeline:
+1. 2017-04-05:
+    1. refined docker-compose, added two more containers for es and kafka
+    2. new images downloaded

+2. 2017-04-10
+    1. modified create user and create car views to be compatible to kafka
+    2. search page completed

+3. 2017-04-11
+    1. es and kafka tested and deloyed
+    2. search funtion connected to the search page (search options available, for extra credit)

 ## Project 4 Timeline:
 1. 2017-03-21:
     1. model layer authenticator and related api setup and tested